socialhostpro/adaptive-saas-crm3/sqlTables/project_tasks.md

-# project_tasks.sql
+# ARCHIVED: project_tasks.sql

-This file contains the schema and seed data for the `project_tasks` table.
-It stores tasks that are specifically linked to a project.
+This table has been replaced by the unified `tasks` table.
+See Project_Guide.md for details.

 ```sql
 -- Ensure task_status enum exists